aws/aws-sdk-php/src/Script/Composer/README.md

     },
     "extra": {
         "aws/aws-sdk-php": [
-            "S3",
+            "Ec2",
             "CloudWatch"
         ]
     }
 }
 ```

-In this example, all services will be removed except for S3 and CloudWatch.
+In this example, all services deemed safe for deletion will be removed except for Ec2 and CloudWatch.
 When listing a
 service, keep in mind that an exact match is needed on the client namespace, otherwise, an error will be
 thrown.
 For a list of client namespaces, please see the `Namespaces` list in the
 [documentation](https://docs.aws.amazon.com/aws-sdk-php/v3/api/index.html).
 Run `composer install` or `composer update`